Is Eating Neem During Pregnancy Safe?

 - Do not use any concentrated Neem extracts inside the vagina, as this can be dangerous for the baby.

-As long as you do not ingest it in large amounts, Neem can be used to relieve the different problems you can face during pregnancy.
+This was all about neem and pregnancy.
+As long as you do not ingest it in large amounts, neem in pregnancy can be used to relieve the different problems you can face during this period.
 It is best to consult with your doctor if you feel like you may want to consume Neem for health reasons.